Freakwill/Computer-Language-Comparison/README.md

 # Comparison of Computer Languages

+Comparison of Computer Languages

+* /: does not have such keyword or function
+* -: same with Python

 ## Comparison of Keywords

 | Lang           | C/C++      | Java    | Python       | Ruby              | javaScript | go      | swift   | scala   | php             | julia              |